Equalized Time Reversal Beamforming for Indoor Wireless Communications: Introduction

-The application of TR techniques for wireless communication systems has gained increasing attention recently \cite{oestges2005, nguyen2006b, elsallabi2010, wang2011, han2012, chen2013, yang2013, ferrante2013}. {Considering the radio channel as a linear system, TR uses the time-reversed CIR as a linear filter applied to the transmitted signal.
-Such pre-filter enables automatic spatial and temporal focusing of the signal at the receiver \cite{fouda2012c, oestges2005, nguyen2006, elsallabi2010}.
+One of the techniques with potential to provide advanced beamforming capabilities in rich scattering scenarios is time-reversal (TR) \cite{fouda2012}.
+Considering the radio channel as a linear system \cite{fink1997}, TR is a signal transmission technique that uses the time-reversed channel impulse response (CIR) as a linear filter applied to the transmitted signal.
+Such pre-filter enables spatial focusing of the signal at the receiver and compression of the CIR in the time domain \cite{fouda2012c, oestges2005, nguyen2006, elsallabi2010, han2016}.
 First, spatial focusing in TR occurs because all multipath components add coherently at the receiver's location, while they combine incoherently in other positions in space; this is allowed by the spatial signature contained in the CIR.
 Second, in-phase addition of multipath components takes place at specific sampling instants.
 This effect is due to the matched filter behavior of the TR pre-filter, which also has partial equalization properties that reduce inter-symbol interference (ISI) \cite{kyritsi2004}.
 Due to this appealing characteristics, TR beamforming is particularly attractive for indoor pico and femtocells, where the channel is typically slow-varying and rich scattering is prevalent.
 In such scenarios, spatial focusing can be maintained without requiring a fast update of the channel state information (CSI).
-In addition, the main advantage of TR with respect to conventional multi-carrier systems in use today is the reduced complexity at the transmitter and, specially, at the receiver \cite{chen2013}.
-Furthermore, TR can also be combined with OFDM in order to improve the capacity of current systems \cite{dubois2013}.}
+In addition, the main advantage of TR with respect to conventional multi-carrier systems in use today is the reduced computational complexity at the transmitter and, specially, at the receiver \cite{chen2013}.
+General advantages stemming from beamforming towards green wireless systems~\cite{cardoso2013,goncalves2012} also exist, with TR receiving special attention for its potential use to improve energy efficiency in future wireless networks \cite{wang2011,chen2011}.